BensonGardner/opt-mobile-portfolio/README.md

 5. Use a "ticking" function to limit requests for animation frames so that only one fires at a time.

 6. Replace all querySelectorAll uses with getElementByID or getElementByClassName.

+7. Move var declaration in the .mover animation loop to the initialization of loop.

 ### Gulp
 1. Minify (uglify/compress/clean) HTML, JS, and CSS.